Skip to content

 How can I force sign out all of my Microsoft accounts?

 You can force sign out of all your Microsoft accounts by accessing your Microsoft account’s security dashboard online.
+The dashboard, which shows an overview of your account, is a good starting point.
 Within the security settings, there is a specific option to remotely sign out from all devices and active sessions, ensuring your account is secured.

 Was this guide helpful?